-The Social Services Department provides administration support to the Sault Ste.
+Social Services are administered by the Sault Ste.
 Marie District Social Services Administration Board.
 This includes assisting in the development of client action plans designed to facilitate financial independence; providing employment resources to assist consumers in the transition to self-sufficiency; coordination of community child care services; administering and managing the Rent-Geared-to-Income Public Housing Portfolio and central administration and coordination for the Rent Supplement Program and the Non-Profit and Cooperative Housing Developments.